 Dining Room Colour Combination: Green and Neutral Dining Room

-Dariel Studio uses a lush green and neutral colour palette in this ultra-modern riverside dining room.
+Dariel Studio uses a lush green and neutral dining room colour palette in this ultra-modern riverside apartment.
 Offsetting the space’s sharp lines and contemporary shapes, the colour palette creates an unusually welcoming and homely vibe in such a modern space.

 Image Credit: Brendan Wong